-Go with the Air Flow: Remember the Basics to Keep Servers Running Cool
+Go With the Air Flow: Remember the Basics to Keep Servers Running Cool

 You’ve evaluated RFQs, compared RFPs, met with vendors and hammered out a deal.
 You’re finally ready to move out of your old, 2+ PUE enterprise data center into a newer, more efficient colocation facility.
 All you need to do is rack and stack the servers, patch them in and let the efficiency magically happen, right?
 Not exactly.